abhipsb/smellscan-ts/README.md

 # 🤝 Contributing
-Contributions, issues and feature requests are welcome!
+New Feature Contributions and issues are welcome!

 # SmellScan-ts